 “I’d never been to FanExpo before so I was excited to experience a convention for the first time.
 I brought my dad, who grew up surrounded by comics and especially loved the Tales to Astonish comics featuring the Hulk.
 I spent more money than planned so that we could have an absolutely incredible experience, which was more than worth it when I saw my dad’s face light up when we met Paul Reubens (who plays Pee-Wee Herman, long considered iconic by my dad).
 Beyond the photo ops, I especially loved the diversity in comic book availability, because there were so many different series and editions available to peruse.
 I was able to find some awesome buys that will last forever as incredible reminders of an awesome day.”

 Check out some of the other amazing cosplay finds from the weekend here:

 Artist’s Alley was particularly impressive, featuring painters, sculptors, and crafters, original and fan art.
 One artist was Karen Hallion, an illustrator who makes prints, magnets, stickers, and enamel pins on subjects from Hamilton to Star Wars to Firefly, and a series featuring Disney Princesses being whisked away in the TARDIS.
-Her work can be found here and her next convention will be DragonCon from August 30 through September 3 in Atlanta, Georgia.
+Her next convention will be DragonCon from August 30 through September 3 in Atlanta, Georgia.